Learn how to reduce the amount of unwanted spam email in your My Virgin Media email account.

 To help avoid infections on your home network, we recommend that you activate Virus Safe.
 This is available as part of our free Web Safe services, which can be found on your My Virgin Media account.
 Web Safe will help you block access to web sites known to distribute Malware.

 It is important to provide an up-to-date contact email address, so we can contact you about any issues that may affect your Virgin Media service.
-To update your contact email, sign in to My Virgin Media and select My Profile.
+To update your contact email, sign in to My Virgin Media and select Account Settings.

 Check your mail forwarding rules to make sure your emails aren’t being forwarded without your knowledge.